delphine-boke/setting-up-mac/git-config.md

-in order to have username and email configured globally by git, do this (on your termninal, obviously):
+to have username and email configured globally by git, do this (on your terminal, obviously):

 ``git config --global user.name "your name"``